Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Exploratory Experiments

-\textbf{Performance}\\ Cloaking faces using multiple negative examples comes with a higher computational cost, though it is minimal.
-Because the cloaks applied on face images are cumulative, the effects carry over across triplets, and it becomes increasingly faster for the algorithm to come to a halt.
-The computational cost in terms of time required to process each face image has increased by around $50\%$, from $2s$ to $3s$ on the same low-spec machine.
+\textbf{Performance}\\ Cloaking faces using multiple negative examples comes at a slightly higher computational cost.
+Because cloaks applied on face images are cumulative, the effects of each partially carry over across triplets, and it becomes increasingly faster for the algorithm to converge for a triplet.
+The computational cost in terms of time required to process each face image is increased by around $50\%$, from $2s$ to $3s$ on the same low-spec machine.
+The DSSIM scores also see an increase, sitting on average at $0.016$, but still far below the $0.2$ visible threshold.

-The DSSIM scores have also increased compared to the previous algorithm.
-On average across all values of the margin, the DSSIM has increased by $0.0052$ points to $0.0156$, a $50\%$ relative increase.
-Even if cloaked images are significantly more altered, the dissimilarity between them and their original counterparts remains well below the noticeable threshold ($0.2$).

-\textbf{Efficacy}\\ The verification accuracy in terms of \textit{True Positive} rate for this algorithm is significantly lower than that of the previous, with values ranging from $0.37$ down to $0.21$: this corresponds to a $59\%$ to $77\%$ decrease in verification accuracy.
-The verification accuracy when images are cloaked following this algorithm drops from $91\%$ to $37~21\%$.
-This shows that selecting multiple random targets to cloak a face is more effective than selecting a single farthest one.

-The \textit{False Positive} rate for this strategy, on the other hand, oscillates between $0.07$ and $0.09$, for a relative efficacy of up to $50\%$ (as up to $3\%$ more samples are mistakenly considered matching).
-The \textit{False Positive} rates higher (and therefore yielding more misclassifications) are worse than in the previous strategy.
-This said, the \textit{True Positive} rate, which matters most for facial identification, is decreased more significantly, and therefore this is a superior strategy.
+\textbf{Efficacy}\\ The verification accuracy in terms of \textit{True Positive} rate is significantly lower than that of the previous method, with values ranging from $0.37$ down to $0.21$, for a relative decrease from $59\%$ to $77\%$.
+This shows that selecting multiple random targets is more effective than selecting a single farthest one.
+The \textit{False Positive}, on the other hand, oscillates between $0.07$ and $0.09$, for a relative efficacy of up to $50\%$ (as up to $3\%$ more samples are mistakenly considered matching).